fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE! fix bug: Load choices, favorites per normal user...
 ### DONE!
 Add a categories screen also to adminsScreen...
 ### DONE!
 Add an alert with the categoryIds in the EditQuestionScreen
 ### DONE!
-Add price validation that it doesn't have commas but fullstops...
+Add points validation that it doesn't have commas but fullstops...
 ### DONE!
 Load questions etc per admin user...
 ### DONE! show dots ... when the title is to long.
 ### DONE!
 Add a user's Screen with email.
 ### DONE!
 Add alert that visitor needs to create an account in choice to make an choice.
 ### DONE!
 When admin... navigate user to AdminCategories
-### DONE! regex check for price and imageUrl
+### DONE! regex check for points and imageUrl

 ### Fix the card's dimensions everywhere you use it.